andreavae/WeatherRoutingTool/README.md

 2. Minimal Test Setup
 To validate the implementation:
 The configuration was updated to use the new ship class by setting BOAT_TYPE = "MySyntheticBoat" in configuration.py.

-A test route and weather data were used to run the routing process using the isofuel algorithm (ALGORITHM_TYPE = "isofuel").
-📁 Files Included
-File	Description
-mysyntheticboat.py	Implementation of the MySyntheticBoat class configuration.py	Edited to set BOAT_TYPE = "MySyntheticBoat" for testing

 🎯 Next Steps
 More advanced work that could be done in GSoC, could be:
 - Ship speed optimization
--Improved genetic algorithms
+- Improved genetic algorithms
--Development of a general consumption model -Benchmarking and performance improvements.
+- Development of a general consumption model
+- Benchmarking and performance improvements.